 Rustic-inspired shelving benefits from an eclectic mix of decor.
 Choose shelving with tons of texture and color variation.
 For a contemporary aesthetic, avoid clunky hardware in favor of streamlined floating shelves.

 Natural wooden shelves can warm up an otherwise simple room design.
 You can also include leather and worn metal accents to give the space a more inviting atmosphere.
 Or place potted plants on a small shelf for a bit of life.
-Faux plants and wreaths are great alternatives — no one will know the difference if you put them on a high-up shelf.
+Faux plants and wreaths are great alternatives—no one will know the difference if you put them on a high-up shelf.

 As far as mounting your shelves, try to stick with a traditional layout.
 Hang a floating shelf over your fireplace as a makeshift mantel.
 Or mount several along one wall of your kitchen for an open-air pantry.

-10. Living Room Wall Shelf Ideas
+10. Thoughtful Living Room Suggestions

 Every living room needs comfortable seating and an inviting atmosphere.
 Leaving your walls blank will make achieving the latter incredibly difficult.

 Open shelving is ideal for holding framed photos and other family keepsakes.
-As always, ensure your shelves are securely mounted into the wall.
+As always, ensure your shelves are securely mounted on the wall.
 Purely decorative shelving can be installed close to the ceiling to keep everything out of the way (and out of reach of grabby hands).